A Parent's Guide To Piano Practice

 2. Focus on the music, not the time.

-Instead of setting a certain amount of time for practice.
-Try to follow the assignment instructions.
+The best way to practice is to follow the assignment instructions.
 Make sure the student practices the assignments, as the teacher specified.
+Make it a game!
 If this takes only 5 minutes that’s fine, if it takes 20 minutes that’s fine too.
+A common mistake that creates a wrong practice mindset is setting a timer.
+They will then learn to focus only on the time instead of the quality.

-Get them to explain to you what they’re working on, how they know what to play etc. Try pointing to symbols and asking them what they mean.
+Have them explain to you what they’re working on, how they know what to play etc. Try pointing to symbols and asking them what they mean.
 This will not only help you to know what’s going on but will also reinforce their knowledge.
+If they don't know the answer, work with them to solve the musical mystery together!

 4. Be their cheerleader!

 Most importantly, let your child know how much you love hearing them play!
 This is by far the best way to encourage long-term practice.
-(If they’re doing well with a piece, it’s a great idea to arrange a mini-concert, gather the family, so they can show off all their hard work!)
+If they’re doing well with a song, it’s a great idea to arrange a mini-concert, gather the family, so they can show off all their hard work!